leftlogic/ffconf/src/articles/2019-tickets.md

 date: 2019-07-15
 ---

-That's right, tickets for our eleventh {% ffconf %} go live - Tuesday 10 am UK time. {% ffconf %} 2019 is a single day on Friday 8 November held in the historic Duke of Yorks in Brighton - but you knew that 😉
+That's right, tickets for our eleventh FFConf go live - Tuesday 10 am UK time.
+FFConf 2019 is a single day on Friday 8 November held in the historic Duke of Yorks in Brighton - but you knew that 😉

 We've already sold some of the tickets in our super-dooper-early bird back in November last year and being a single day it means tickets are (very) limited.
 So if you want to attend, be online tomorrow to guarantee your space.